Germany’s Global Technology Diplomacy

 Russia’s war against Ukraine rocked Germany’s stability-minded “change through trade” doctrine.
 The conflict consequently unleashed significant knock-on effects on Germany’s technology foreign policy, which has important geopolitical and ideological dimensions.
 China is already pushing for technological leadership in its quest to surpass the United States as a great power by the midpoint of this century.
 Authoritarian regimes are also harnessing digital technology, once hailed as an enabler of civic challenges to oppression, to tighten their domestic grip on power.

-The fusion of technological, geopolitical, and ideological ambitions is fragmenting internet governance discourse, cyber norms diplomacy, technical standard-setting, and global connectivity infrastructure.
+The fusion of technological, geopolitical, and ideological ambitions is straining internet governance discourses, cyber norms diplomacy, technical standard-setting, and the global connectivity infrastructure.
 Germany must step up its international efforts and work closely with its partners and allies to counter this trend.
-The country must become an active shaper of a governance landscape that reflects its interests and values as a high-tech powerhouse, globalized economy, and liberal democracy.
+The country must become an active shaper of a governance landscape that reflects its interests and values as a high-tech player, globalized economy, and liberal democracy.

 The State of Play

 At the heart of the fragmentation that is rattling international digital governance is the struggle for control over global digital connectivity.
 The internet’s original conception as an open, global, decentralized, and multistakeholder-governed infrastructure clashes with some states’ push for exclusive sovereign control over information flows and political expression.
-China and Russia jointly clarified that they would deem unacceptable “any attempts to limit their sovereign right to regulate national segments of the Internet and ensure their security.”
-Equally worrying is the increasing implementation of interventionist content-monitoring regimes and internet shutdowns similar to that which occurred during anti-government protests in Belarus (summer 2020) and Kazakhstan (winter 2021-22).
+China and Russia jointly clarified that they would deem unacceptable “any attempts to limit their sovereign right to regulate national segments of the Internet and ensure their secu-rity.”
+Equally worrying is the increasing implementation of interventionist content-monitoring regimes and internet shutdowns similar to that which occurred during anti-government protests in Belarus (summer 2020), Kazakhstan (winter 2021-22) and Iran (fall 2022).

 These opposing visions translate into intensifying powerplays around the internet itself, notably within the bodies that administrate and develop it.
-Democratic states of the Global North, including Germany, have responded by reaffirming their support for technical internet governance built around a cluster of multistakeholder bodies, including the Internet Society (ISOC), the Internet Corporation for Assigned Names and Numbers (ICANN), and the Internet Engineering Task Force (IETF).
-These countries are also advancing ambitious regulatory initiatives, such as the EU’s Digital Markets Act, to limit large technology companies’ centralization and mediation of private and corporate online activity.
+Democratic states of the Global North, including Germany, have responded by reaffirming their support for technical inter-net governance built around a cluster of multistakeholder bodies, including the Internet Society (ISOC), the Internet Corporation for As-signed Names and Numbers (ICANN), and the Internet Engineering Task Force (IETF).
+Some are also advancing ambitious regulatory initia-tives, such as the EU’s Digital Markets Act, to limit large technology companies’ centralization and mediation of private and corporate online activity.
 Importantly, democratic states are building a common political vision through the Christchurch Call for a free, open, and secure internet, the Paris Call for Stability and Security in Cyberspace, and, most recently, the Elmau G7 Resilient Democracies Statement.

 Such infrastructure geopolitics are accompanied by a relative decline in the ability of Germany and its European partners to shape global technical standards.
 China, especially, has been highly successful at positioning technical experts in key Standard-setting Bodies (SSBs).
 Between 2011 and 2018, China’s share of International Standards Organization (ISO) Technical Committee/Subcommittee and Working Group secretariats, respectively, almost doubled and more than tripled.
 Chinese representatives for the first time in 2020 took on a greater number of new ISO technical leadership positions than Germany.
 Notably, China is the only country that participates in every subcommittee of the Joint Technical Committee (JTC 1), which is central to the development of ICT standards within the ISO/International Electrotechnical Commission (IEC) framework, including for cloud computing, the Internet of Things, and AI.
 Chinese nationals have also recently held, or are holding, the top leadership position at the ISO, the ITU, and the IEC.